 Marilla in Erie County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 50.281′ N, 78° 33.326′ W. Marker is in Marilla, New York, in Erie County.
-Marker is on Two Rod Road 0.2 miles south of Bullis Road (County Route 331), on the right when traveling south.
+42° 50.454′ N, 78° 33.324′ W. Marker is in Marilla, New York, in Erie County.
+Marker is on Two Rod Road, 0.1 miles north of Bullis Road (County Route 331), on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: 1852 Two Rod Road, Marilla NY 14102, United States of America.
+Marker is in this post office area: Marilla NY 14102, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Members of the United States Armed Forces (about 400 feet away, measured in a direct line); Marilla World War Honor Holl (about 400 feet away); The Willis Hotel (about 700 The 150th Anniversary of the Start of the Civil War (approx. 0.2 miles away); Site of First Grist Mill (approx. 0.2 miles away); Marilla Veterans Memorial (approx. ¼ mile away); East Elma (approx. 3 miles away); Secession & Reunion (approx. 3.8 miles away).
+The 150th Anniversary of the Start of the Civil War (about 300 feet away, measured in a direct line); The Willis Hotel (about 400 feet away); Marilla World War Honor Holl (about 600 feet away); Members of the United States Armed Forces (about 600 feet away); The Blacksmith Shop (approx. 0.2 miles away); Marilla Veterans Memorial (approx. 0.2 miles away); East Elma (approx. 3.2 miles away); Secession & Reunion (approx. 3.6 miles away).
 Touch for a list and map of all markers in Marilla.